trunk-io/plugins/actions/commitlint/readme.md

 must:

 1. Modify your `commitlint.config.js` accordingly
-2. Override the `packages_file` field for the action
+2. Override the `packages_file` field for the action and specify a package.json

 For example: